DIY Hair Pomade with Rosemary Essential Oil

 If you do have shea butter and essential oils at home, I recommend using them.
 But it’s not totally necessary.
-I have shared my favourite recipe for hair pomade below, but I am all about being resourceful, using what you already have on hand and keeping things as simple and frugal as possible.
+I’ve shared my favourite recipe for hair pomade below, but I’m all about being resourceful, using what you already have on hand and keeping things as simple and frugal as possible.

-And of course there is no rule that says this pomade is only for men!
+And of course there’s no rule that says this pomade is only for men!
 Women can use it in place of store-bought hair pomade as well, but I would say it’s best suited for styling short hair.

-So whether you’re simply looking to save a few bucks on store-bought hair product by making your own or you’re looking for a great gift for the man (or men!) in your life, this pomade has you covered!
+So whether you’re simply looking to save a few bucks on store-bought hair products by making your own or you’re looking for a great gift for the man (or men!) in your life, this pomade has you covered.

 - Combine ingredients in a double boiler or in a glass or metal bowl over a pot with a little water in it.
 Bring the water to a low boil.

 - Once wax, coconut oil, shea butter and honey (if using) have melted, turn the heat off and stir to combine well.

 - Add a few drops of essential oil (4 or 5 drops should do) and stir to mix well.
 Carefully pour the hot mixture into clean jars or tins.
 Allow pomade to cool completely before moving jars or putting lids on top.

 - Once completely cooled, pop the lids on and complete your gift by adding these free printable labels.
 Give to the special man/men in your life and marvel at the results!